FMCI Safe and Strong Neighborhoods

 According to an analysis of census data from 1971-2021, the number of people living in multigenerational family households quadrupled during that time period, reaching 59.7 million in March 2021.
 The share more than doubled as well, to 18% of the U.S. population.

-This increase in multigenerational living has been fed by social forces that include the rapid growth of the U.S. Asian and Hispanic populations who, along with Black Americans, each are more likely than White Americans to live with extended family, especially if they are immigrants, (Pew Research Center, 2022).
+This increase in multigenerational living has been fed by social forces that include the rapid growth of the U.S. Asian and Hispanic populations, who, along with Black Americans, are each more likely than White Americans to live with extended family, especially if they are immigrants (Pew Research Center, 2022).

 A quarter of adults in multigenerational households say caregiving actually occurs in their homes, either in the form of personal care for another adult in the household or care for a child younger than 18 who is not the caregiver’s own child.
 Those with lower (30%) and middle (24%) incomes are more likely than those with upper incomes (15%) to say caregiving is occurring in their household.
 Among adults living with a parent age 65 and older, 23% say they personally provide care for another adult in the household at least sometimes, compared with 8% of those living with a parent younger than 65.